 In the first part of this chapter we introduce the mathematical notions of sets and groups that are needed to provide a mathematically sound definition of a vector space.
 Sets are the most fundamental structure of mathematics.
-It denotes a collection of elements, e.g., numbers like the digits of our number system $\{1, 2, \ldots, 9\}$ or add more explanation the set of students in my class.
+It denotes a collection of elements, e.g., numbers like the digits of our number system $\{1, 2, ..., 9\}$ or add more explanation the set of students in my class.
 Mathematical structures refer to sets where the elements obey certain additional properties, like in groups and vector spaces.
 They are expressed in terms of operations that take one or several elements of the set, and return a result that may or may not be part of the given set.
-When an operation f takes an element of a set f and returns another element of f we write $f: f \to f$.
-When an operation f takes two elements of a set f and returns a single element of f we write $f: f \to f$.
+When an operation f takes an element of a set A and returns another element of A we write $f: A \rightarrow A$.
+When an operation \circ takes two elements of a set A and returns a single element of A we write1 $\circ : A \times A \rightarrow A$.
 Equipped with the mathematical tool of vectors we will explore the physical concepts of forces and torques, and how they are balanced in systems at rest.